 Two different technologies are used for misfire monitoring.
 They are the Low Data Rate (LDR), and High Data Rate (HDR) systems.
 The LDR system is capable of meeting the FTP monitoring requirements on most engines and is capable of meeting "full-range" misfire monitoring requirements on 3 and 4-cylinder engines.
 It is also used on 6 cylinder engines with rear mounted crank sensors.
+The HDR system is capable of meeting "full-range" misfire monitoring requirements on and 4-cylinder engines with rear mounted crank sensors.
 The HDR system is capable of meeting "full-range" misfire monitoring requirements on 8 and 10 cylinder engines.